chenxingqiang/secret-learn/doc/install.rst

 .. _installation-instructions:

 =======================
-Installing jax-sklearn
+Installing secret-learn
 =======================

-There are different ways to install jax-sklearn:
+There are different ways to install secret-learn:

 * :ref:`Install the latest official release <install_official_release>`.
 This
   is the best approach for most users.
 It will provide a stable version and pre-built packages are available for most platforms.

-* Install the version of jax-sklearn provided by your :ref:`operating system or Python distribution <install_by_distribution>`.
+* Install the version of secret-learn provided by your :ref:`operating system or Python distribution <install_by_distribution>`.
-  This is a quick option for those who have operating systems or Python distributions that distribute jax-sklearn.
+  This is a quick option for those who have operating systems or Python distributions that distribute secret-learn.
   It might not provide the latest release version.

 * :ref:`Building the package from source